 Making an enduring power of attorney

 There are specific forms to fill out.
-You can get these from a lawyer or from a trustee company like Public Trust or Te Tumu Paeroa/the Māori Trustee (see “Other resources” at the end of this chapter).
+You can get these from a lawyer or from a trustee company like Public Trust or Te Tumu Paeroa/the Māori Trustee (see “Where to go for more support” at the end of this chapter).
 You’ll also need to get a professional person involved in signing the documents, like a lawyer or legal executive.

 You can appoint the same person to be both your personal and property attorney – but make sure they have the financial skills to handle your money and property.
 You can also name someone to take over being your attorney if your first choice can no longer do it.